GuccioGucci/yoke/README.md

 ### aws_iam_role

-Get IAM role by name, then extract ARN.
+Get [IAM](https://aws.amazon.com/iam/) Role by name, then extract ARN.

 * Usage: `aws_iam_role $NAME`
 * Example (this is equivalent to the previous one):